iotaledger/wasp/documentation/docs/guide/chains_and_nodes/manage.md

 ## Monitoring

-Each wasp node provides a [graphana dashboard](./run-node.md###Graphana) where its possible to visualize metrics gathered by the node.
+Each wasp node provides a [Grafana dashboard](./run-node.md###grafana) where its possible to visualize metrics gathered by the node.
 // TODO expand on this

 The chain state can be viewed via the [dashboard](./run-node.md###Dashboard) (by default on port `:7000`).